wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 - [ ] Extract valuable insights and generate actionalable items

 ## IV.
 Scope:
 The scope of the project will include the design and development of a sales analytics dashboard using Power BI and Figma.
-The dashboard will integrate data from Microsoft Learning Centre.
+The dashboard will integrate data from Microsoft Resources.
 It will include the following features and functionality:
 * Sales data overview, such as revenue, profit, and sales by region and product
 * Revenue sources breakdown
 * Sales team performance metrics, such as sales quota attainment, pipeline metrics, and deal velocity